PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 ### Reclaim cache space

-If you are running out of disk space, you can inspect the cache:
+If you are running out of disk space, you can inspect the cache with this command (add `-v` from Singularity version 3.4 on):

 ```
-$ singularity cache list -v
+$ singularity cache list
 ```
 {: .bash}